Did you miss the previous part in this YouTube SEO series? No worries, you can catch up right here: 7 SEO Tools for Better YouTube Marketing

 - The first video was posted in 2005 from the San Diego Zoo (this is just a fun fact!)

 How to Leverage YouTube Analytics

-When you log into your YouTube analytics page, the first thing you’ll see is the overall performance of your channel and how popular your videos are among your target audience.
+When you log into your YouTube analytics tool, the first thing you’ll see is the overall video performance of your channel and how popular your videos are among your target audience:

 Here, you can get an overview of the following data:

-YouTube analytics also gives you insight into who specifically is watching your videos.
-You can breakdown your views by gender or location.
+YouTube analytics also gives you insight into the demographics of who is watching your videos.
+You can break down your views by gender or location:

 If you’re running a business with a physical location or if you’re focused on generating more local traffic, this could be helpful to see if you’re getting to the right people.

 One of the most important factors to getting your video to rank high in Google is getting backlinks from other high-authority sites.

 If you create a high-quality video that solves a specific problem for your target audience, you can expect your video to get shared across the web.
 “Playback locations” allows you to see which of your views are coming from YouTube and which are coming from video embeds on other sites.